antevens/boatcontrol/README.md

 All communication between the RPi and the board is done using I2C, this only requires 2 pins/wires and makes it safe to use in combination with most if not all other HATs.
-In particular it can co-exist with the Moitessier HAT though you might want to run your chart-plotting or navigation software on a separate RPi/Jetson NX and have a dedicated micro-computer for controlling your electrical system.
+In particular it can co-exist with AIS and GPS hats like the dAISy though you might want to run your chart-plotting or navigation software on a separate RPi/Jetson NX and have a dedicated micro-computer for controlling your electrical system.